Mechanising G\"odel-L\"ob provability logic in HOL Light: Modal completeness

-In particular, we prove that: \begin{itemize} \item a consistent list cannot contain both $A$ and $\neg A$ for any formula $A$, nor $\bot$ (see theorems \verb|CONSISTENT_LEMMA|, \verb|CONSISTENT_NC|, and \verb|FALSE_IMP_NOT_CONSISTENT|, respectively); \item for any consistent list $X$ and formula $A$, either $X+A$ is consistent, or $X+\neg A$ is consistent (\verb|CONSISTENT_EM|), where $+$ denotes the usual operation of appending an element to a list. \end{itemize} Our \textbf{maximal consistent lists} w.r.t.~a given formula $A$ will be consistent lists that do not contain repetitions and that contain, for any subformula of $A$, that very subformula or its negation:\footnote{Here we define the set of subformulas of $A$ as the reflexive transitive closure of the set of formulas on which the main connective of $A$ operates: this way, the definition is simplified and it is easier to establish standard properties of the set of subformulas by means of general higher-order lemmas in HOL Light for the closure of a given relation.}
+In particular, we prove that: \begin{itemize} \item a consistent list cannot contain both \verb+p+ and $\texttt{Not}\;\mathtt{p}$ for any formula $\mathtt{p}$, nor \verb+False+; \item for any consistent list $\mathtt{X}$ and formula $\mathtt{p}$, either $\mathtt{X}+\mathtt{p}$ is consistent, or $\mathtt{X}+\texttt{Not}\;\mathtt{p}$ is consistent, where $+$ denotes the usual operation of appending an element to a list. \end{itemize} Our \textbf{maximal consistent lists} w.r.t.~a given formula $\mathtt{p}$ will be consistent lists that do not contain repetitions and that contain, for any subformula of $\mathtt{p}$, that very subformula or its negation:\footnote{Here we define the set of subformulas of $\mathtt{p}$ as the reflexive, transitive closure of the set of formulas on which the main connective of $\mathtt{p}$ operates: this way, the definition is simplified, and it is easier to establish standard properties of the set of subformulas employing general higher-order lemmas in HOL Light for the closure of a given relation.}